 All of those comments are valid.
 But they are not reasons to not walk precincts.

-Because precinct walking is dismissed by so many candidates, its become a secret weapon for serious candidates who want to win.
+Since precinct walking is dismissed by so many candidates, its become a secret weapon for serious candidates who want to win.

-If you are serious about winning your election, then you need to build a solid base of committed supporters.
+And if you are serious about winning your election, then you need to build a solid base of committed supporters.

 The best way to do that is to go to their doors, ring their doorbell, and introduce yourself.